Heisenberg double versus deformed derivatives: Introduction

-The algebras in the article are over a field $\genfd$ of characteristic zero; both real and complex numbers appear in applications of the present formalism.
-We fix a Lie algebra $\gg$ with basis $\hat{x}_1,\ldots,\hat{x}_n$.
+\nxsubpoint (Notation) The algebras in the article are over a field $\genfd$ of characteristic zero; both real and complex numbers appear in applications of the present formalism.
+We fix a finite dimensional Lie algebra $\gg$ with basis $\hat{x}_1,\ldots,\hat{x}_n$, which are also the generators of enveloping algebra $U(\gg)$; the corresponding commuting generators of the symmetric algebra $S(\gg)$ will be denoted $x_1, \ldots,x_n$.